 Two hours of intense focus, extreme heat, bone-rattling bumps and jarring changes of direction on a narrow track under blazing floodlights – the Singapore Grand Prix might just be the ultimate test for F1 drivers.
-And it’s a place where only the very best succeed as four-time race winners Lewis Hamilton and Sebastian Vettel can attest.
+And it’s a place where only the very best succeed as multiple race winners Lewis Hamilton and Sebastian Vettel can attest.

 Singapore isn’t just tough on drivers though.
 The circuit’s 23 corners presented a huge challenge for the men and women who bring the race to life on screens around the world, as Formula 1 Director of Broadcast & Media Dean Locke explains…